Currency sign (generic): History

-The symbol was first encoded for computers in 1972, as a placeholder for national currency symbols such as the dollar sign, in national variants (ISO 646) of ASCII and the International Reference Variant.
-It was proposed by Italy as an alternative (to the dollar sign) at 0x24.
-In reality, most national standards retained the dollar sign as too important.
-ASCII and ISO 646 were specified as 7-bit encoding, which allowed for 96 printable characters and 32 control codes.
-The character is used in the GSM default 7-bit encoding as specified in 3GPP TS 23.038 / GSM 03.38 at 0x24.
+The symbol was first encoded for computers in 1972, as a placeholder for the relevant national currency symbol (such as the $, £ or ¥), in the respective national variant of ASCII (ISO/IEC 646) and the International Reference Variant.
+It was proposed by Italy as an alternative to the dollar sign at code point 36 = 0x24.
+In reality, most national standards retained the dollar sign as too important, and, because ASCII and ISO 646 were specified as 7-bit encoding (which allowed for just 96 printable characters and 32 control codes), the proposal did not succeed.
+The character is used in the GSM default 7-bit encoding as specified in 3GPP TS 23.038 / GSM 03.38 at code point 0x24.